 Is a homemade VPN better than a commercial VPN?

-Homemade VPNs are often considered more private, but in reality, they provide a similar level of privacy to commercial VPNs.
-Cloud providers, used for hosting self-made VPNs, collect personal data during registration and use tracking technologies, just like VPN services.
+Homemade VPNs are often considered more private, but they actually provide a similar level of privacy to commercial VPNs.
+Cloud providers, which host self-made VPNs, collect personal data during registration and use tracking technologies, just like VPN services.

 They may store information like your IP address, ISP, and browsing details, which can be exploited if the provider is hacked or compelled to share data with authorities.
 Additionally, these providers work with advertisers who may also track users.
-Therefore, in terms of privacy, there is no significant advantage to using a homemade VPN over a commercial one.
+Therefore, regarding privacy, there is no significant advantage to using a homemade VPN over a commercial one.

 Yes, your homemade VPN can change your IP address and encrypt your data, but it won’t be enough to unblock OTT platforms from anywhere.
-For example, I tried to access Hulu from outside the US with my homemade VPN, but it failed, and Hulu detected that I was using a VPN.
+For example, I tried accessing Hulu from outside the US with my homemade VPN but failed, and Hulu detected that I was using a VPN.

 On the setup side, a commercial VPN is designed to be user-friendly.
-Anyone with zero technical skills can download and use a commercial VPN, whereas a homemade VPN requires some kind of technical knowledge for setup.
+Anyone with zero technical skills can download a VPN and use it, whereas a homemade VPN requires some technical knowledge for setup.

-Therefore, my vote is with the commercial VPN, which is effective in unblocking OTT platforms and websites, provides the best online security and privacy, and offers a one-click connection with many servers.
+Therefore, I vote for a commercial VPN, which effectively unblocks OTT platforms and websites, encrypts your internet traffic with OpenVPN or WireGuard VPN protocol, provides the best online security and privacy, and offers a one-click connection with many servers.

 Conclusion

-We have listed the best and easiest way through which you can build your own VPN.
+I have listed the best and easiest way to build your own VPN.
 It will encrypt your data and change your IP address to a basic level.
 However, your homemade VPN won’t be able to bypass sophisticated techniques implied by the government to track citizens.

-Aditionally, I was not able to unblock Hulu outside the US with a homemade VPN and had to use a commercial VPN.
+Additionally, I was not able to unblock Hulu outside the US with a homemade VPN, so I had to use a commercial VPN.
 Therefore, I recommend subscribing to a premium VPN with a kill switch and dedicated IP address.
 You might be interested in reading the following articles.